christoforos-nikolaou/BC205/Exercise_4.md

 #### Part 1

-    1. Implement the Gibbs Sampler in the language of your choice
+    1. Implement the Gibbs Sampler in Python
     2. Use a free parameter for the size k of the motif you will be searching for
     3. Repeat the search for various values of k (e.g. from k=3 to k=7)